Terra Australis

 Changing State Nicknames

-This map is unusual for a couple reasons.
+This map is unusual for a couple of reasons.
 Number one, it's one of the most poorly drawn maps of the United States we've ever seen.
 If we're to believe it, Illinois is a complete behemoth compared to tiny California.
 However, this map is also interesting because it shows how much state nicknames have changed over the years.

 Released in 1908, this map is a snapshot into some of the strange nicknames of the time.
-In particular, Missouri (currently the Show Me State) has really upgraded from their days as the "Puke" State.
+In particular, Missouri (currently the Show Me State) has really upgraded from its days as the "Puke" State.
 And then you've got Nebraska (or what we think is Nebraska) labeled as the Bug Eater State!

 Japanese Population in 1940